SB2318/UltimateHealth/README.md

 ```

-**Checkout develop branch and select your preferences (backend or frontend)**.
+**Checkout the develop branch and select your preferences (backend or frontend)**.

 ```
  git checkout develop
 ```

+## For Frontend:

 **Install dependencies:**

 ```
 npm install --legacy-peer-deps
 ```

 **Configure the application: (For IOS and Backend)**

-Update configuration files if necessary.
+Update the configuration files if necessary.
 Ensure the Ethereum wallet connection details are set.

 **Run the applications**.

 To run the frontend server use:

-For android :
+For android:
 `npm run android`

 For ios:
 `npm run ios`

 ## For Backend:
-v

 ## MongoDB Installation

 1. **Install MongoDB**